 Power Purchase Agreements

-Woodburn Capital Partners, a Czech company specialising in renewable energy investments, announced its intention to extend its power purchase agreements (PPA) to companies in Croatia and nearby areas, aiming to establish itself as a prominent developer and operator of renewable energy projects across central, eastern, and southern Europe.
+Woodburn Capital Partners — a Czech company specializing in renewable energy investments — announced plans to expand its power purchase agreements (PPA) to companies in Croatia and nearby regions.
+The move aims to position the company as a leading developer and operator of renewable energy projects across central, eastern, and southern Europe.

 Mirko Medenica, head of development at Woodburn, stated in a press release that their PPAs will be supported by upcoming plants in Stankovci and Brdovec, along with undisclosed future renewable energy projects and partnerships.